 Advisor/advisee groups are comprised of two students and one staff that meet once a week.
 Groups stay the same all year, emphasizing the importance of building lasting connections.
 Staff advisors provide a mature and sympathetic perspective as they serve as advocates, mentors, trusted companions, and role models.
 Having this safe and reliable space to talk about their emotions provides students with the message that they are seen and valued.

 Middle schoolers crave adult level responsibility.
 Chores provide valuable opportunities for students to learn the practical life skills of taking care of themselves and their surroundings.
-When students leave our progressive boarding school, they feel self-sufficient and are able to help others who need it.
+When students leave our boarding middle school, they feel self-sufficient and are able to help others who need it.
 When our community trusts and depends upon our students, it inspires a strong work ethic, self-confidence, and a sense of group responsibility.

 - washing dishes